 Originally, Hippolyta responds to this prompt as a joke, saying she wants to be dancing in Paris with Josephine Baker, the famous Black American ex-pat and entertainer.
 However, Hippolyta’s jaunt into Baker’s life proves to be serious.
 The jaunt reveals the full realm of possibilities available to Black women outside of America.
 With Baker, Hippolyta can be a free and sensual single woman who attends all the queer dance parties she wants.
 “I see what I was robbed of back there [in my America],” Hippolyta tells Josephine (Carra Patterson).
 “I feel like they just found a smart way to lynch me without me noticing the noose.”

 Hippolyta is left “furious” and desperate to kill the white folks who have put her in this kind of spiritual bondage.
 So, the sci-fi magic of the portal sends her to a version of what appears to be the 1800s American Southwest, where Black women who escaped slavery train to fight Confederate soldiers.
 Here, Hippolyta learns the physical skills necessary to defend herself from white aggressors.
-Subsequently, she confronts a still-living version of her now-dead husband George Freeman (Courtney B. Vance) for helping her minimisee her sense of self.
+Subsequently, she confronts a still-living version of her now-dead husband George Freeman (Courtney B. Vance) for helping her minimize her sense of self.
 Finally, the pair travel into deep space to explore the cosmos together as a “real-life” version of their daughter Diana’s (Jada Harris) comic book series, Orithyia Blue.

 At one point, George asks if any of this is real.
-“I don’t know what exactly it all means, but, God, it feels real,” Hippolyta responds, signalling to viewers the ultimate message of the episode.
+“I don’t know what exactly it all means, but, God, it feels real,” Hippolyta responds, signaling to viewers the ultimate message of the episode.

 Seraphina is pleased with Hippolyta’s growth.
 She summons Hippolyta to space to offer her place in a new, higher plane of society.
 We can assume this is real in some way, since many people saw the multidimensional portal the orrery created.
 Seraphina exists in at least one of those dimensions.
 However, it is probable Hippolyta’s experiences within the portal are unique.
 After all, it is unlikely a Black goddess appeared to the white supremacist cop that also got thrown into the portal.
 It is even less likely that goddess offered the racist police officer a lifetime in her intellectually evolved social circle.
-Hippolyta, on the other hand, used the powers of the portal to create her most actualised self.
+Hippolyta, on the other hand, used the powers of the portal to create her most actualized self.
 So she was rewarded.

 Still, Lovecraft Country is a show about family above all.
 That is why Hippolyta turns down Seraphina’s offer to flourish as an interdimensional goddess to continue to take care of her daughter back on “her” earth.
-But, will Diana recognise this new, enlightened version of her mother?
+But, will Diana recognize this new, enlightened version of her mother?